Leaving a Legacy - giving girls bright futures

 We offer our most sincere thanks to all our supporters and legators in 2020-21

 Supporters are presented alphabetically and we also note our thanks also to the nine donors who chose to remain anonymous.

 - Over 47 individuals and families have made contributions this year which has raised £168,312

 - We value each donation highly and have taken great heart from the generosity of parents, alumnae, governors, teachers and staff, particularly in this most unusual of school years.
 Thank you.

 - We are delighted that more families have chosen to join our campaign to Create the Future.
-To date nearly £1.3m in total has been generously donated or pledged to The 6, The CATalyst and The Art & MakerSpace.
+To date over £1.5m in total has been generously donated or pledged to The 6, The CATalyst and The Art & MakerSpace.

-- £117,687 has been given to the Create the Future campaign this year, and we have now reached 40% of our £3m target – the community support has been amazing!
+- £53,227 has been given to the overarching Create the Future Fund this year, and we have now reached 48% of our £3m target – the community support has been amazing!

-- £775 was given to the Annual Fund and has supported the purchase of exceptional equipment for the School that has enriched the girls' learning environment.
-An additional £125 was given to The Soundscape campaign in the Prep School.
+- £18,135 was given to the Annual Fund and has supported the purchase of exceptional equipment for the School that has enriched the girls' learning environment.

-- This year we have received a pledge of a gift in a Will and we are indebted to such donors for their generous contribution towards securing the School's future.
+- This year we have received a pledge of a gift in a Will of £25,000 to music and we are indebted to such donors for their generous contribution towards securing the School's future.

 Thank you so much to our alumnae, parents, Governors, staff, past parents and staff, and of course local friends of St Catherine's for your incredible support.